All Episodes

 They've never been anywhere.

-They haven't been you know foreign correspondents in uh in Tokyo or the jungles of Papua so they don't actually know anything about the places they're writing about.
+So they don't actually know anything about the places they're writing about.

-But you think this ought to be a bigger deal, Linda.
+But you think this ought to be a bigger deal, Linda?

-Oh I do.
+Oh, I do.

 I definitely do.

-I yes I definitely do.
+Yes, I definitely do.

 They speak about diarrhea in Africa.

-Well what are we speaking about here?
+Well, what are we speaking about here?

-He's speaking out to the you know the frustration and disgust that people see you see this happening, and you're you're shaking your head.
+You're speaking out to the frustration and the disgust that people see.

 It's scary.

-Nobody had to worry about the Soviets seizing the US embassy.
+Nobody had to worry about the Soviets seizing the U.S. embassy.

 The Iranians aren't like that.

-They uh they uh issue mob hits on novelists uh like Salman Rushdie and they seize embassies and they blow up community centers in Argentina, they don't carry on like a normal state.
+They issue mob hits on novelists like Salman Rushdie, and they seize embassies and they blow up community centers in Argentina.

-And if they're wrong on that, you know, in other words, if someone dies as a result of all the clever finessing that Ben Rhodes and Barack Obama does.
+And if they're wrong on that, you know, in other words, if someone dies as a result of all the clever finessing that Ben Rhodes and Barack Obama do, if we wake up one morning and there's a mushroom cloud on TV somewhere in the Middle East or somewhere else because of the fecklessness of Ben Rhodes,

-If if there's if we wake up one morning and there's a mushroom cloud on TV somewhere in the Middle East or somewhere else, because of the fecklessness of Ben Rhodes, the idea that it's all sophisticated and it's all political spin and uh and that all that matters is putting one over on the other guys, and that it's all it's all just beltway talk, and there isn't actually a real place in Iran where real people are developing real bombs.
+the idea that it's all sophisticated and it's all political spin and that all that matters is putting one over on the other guys and that it's all just beltway talk and there isn't actually a real place in Iran where real people are developing real bombs.

 This idea that it's just the Washington shadow play that counts.

-But it has no real world meaning that concerns you.
+But it has no real-world meaning that concerns you.

-And the real world meaning of Obamacare, uh where there are uh millions of people who are having to pay more and more, more, more, more for worse, worse, worse health care every year, or the real world meaning of the Iran deal, which is that you're empowering a millenarian state that does not respect the most basic norms of state relations.
+And the real world meaning of Obamacare, where there are millions of people who are having to pay more and more, more, more, more for worse, worse, worse health care every year, or the real world meaning of the Iran deal, which is that you're empowering a millenarian state that does not respect the most basic norms of state relations.

-They've got such clever lines, and the rubes just fall for them, and that's all that matters.
+They've got such clever lines, and the rubes just fall for them.

 Thanks for your call.

-Uh, we got lots more straight ahead on the Rush Limbaugh Show.
+We've got lots more straight ahead on the Rush Limbaugh Show.

 I think Hillary may finally have secured the nomination.

-Uh Burlington College in Vermont has just announced that it will close for good next week because it's unable to recover from the crushing weight of debt run up by Bernie Sanders' wife, the college's former president Jane Sanders.
+Burlington College in Vermont has just announced that it will close for good next week because it's unable to recover from the crushing weight of debt run up by Bernie Sanders' wife, the college's former president Jane Sanders.

-There's no spending that's too high enough for her, and uh and uh she has uh now uh delivered such a crushing amount of debt to Burlington College in Burlington, Vermont, uh that the college is going to close next week.
+And she has now delivered such a crushing amount of debt to Burlington College in Burlington, Vermont, that the college is going to close next week.

 By the way, look for that.